 - The act of pushing the caulk out of the gun compresses the material.
 When the trigger is released, the caulk tries to expand back to its original volume.

 - Occasionally, air bubbles get trapped in the cartridge.
 When those compressed bubbles expand, they push the caulk outward.

 It is common for the cartridges to emit caulk even after the trigger is released, which requires frequent cleaning and waste of caulk.
 Not cool!

 Generally, caulk beads don’t stop for two reasons:

 - When the caulk is pushed out of the gun, the material is compressed, then attempts to expand back to its original volume when the trigger is released.

 - Sometimes air bubbles get trapped in the cartridge, and when they expand, they push the caulk outward.

 A good caulk gun will have a mechanism that releases pressure from the back of the plunger as you release the trigger, ensuring that the gun isn’t forcing caulk out of the tube when you don’t want it to.
 Since the caulk still wants to expand, this mechanism won’t stop the bead from coming out of the nozzle entirely.

 A Cartridge that Stops Itself with the Alyster Plunger

-Investing in a good caulk gun can transform your tricky caulking job into a quick, effortless part of the project with a better-looking caulk bead, easier handling, and reduced waste.
+A good caulk gun can make caulking a fast, effortless task with better-looking caulk beads, easier handling, and reduced waste.